dangtv/BIRDS/webpage/basic-tutorial.md

 ## Writing view update strategies in Datalog

-* Declare the view and the source reations in Datalog by using two special symbols: `%s:` for source relations, `%v:` for views.
+* Declare the view and the source relations in Datalog by using two special symbols: `%s:` for source relations, `%v:` for views.
 For example, this statement is for a source table `people` which has two columns `id` and `name`:

     ```prolog
     %s: people(ID, NAME).
     ```
-* Database modifications (Insertion, Deletion, Updates): we can use datalog for describing data modications on a source relation by writing rules for delta relations of this source relation:
+* Database modifications (Insertion, Deletion, Updates): we can use Datalog for describing data modifications on a source relation by writing rules for delta relations of this source relation:
   * Delta predicate: a delta predicate is a normal predicate following a symbol `+` or `-`
     * The predicate `+R` corresponds to the delta relation of tuples being inserted into source relation `R`
-    * The predicte `−R` corresponds to the delta relation of tuples being deleted from `R`
+    * The predicate `−R` corresponds to the delta relation of tuples being deleted from `R`
     * Updates on `R` can be represented by using both `+R` and `-R`
-  * Delta rule: a delta rule is a rule for modifying data in a soure relation, it is a Datalog rule with a delta predicate in its head.
+  * Delta rule: a delta rule is a rule for modifying data in a source relation, it is a Datalog rule with a delta predicate in its head.
 For example, the following rule means any tuple `X`, which is in `s1` but not in `v`, will be deleted from `s1`:

     ```prolog
     -s1(X) :- s1(X), not v(X).